Why Financial Decisions Feel Overwhelming (And What You Can Stop Deciding)

 Frequently Asked Questions

-Why do financial decisions feel so overwhelming?
+Why do financial decisions feel overwhelming?

 What is decision fatigue in finances?

-Do I need to make financial decisions immediately?
+Do I need to decide everything immediately?

-How can I reduce financial decision fatigue?
+How can I reduce financial overwhelm?

-Is it okay to not optimize my finances?
+Is it okay not to optimize my finances?